Sai-Krishna-Rali/Lending-Club-Case-Study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+We have completed a project as part of an AI/ML Executive Program with IIT Bangalore

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by https://github.com/Sai-Krishna-Rali - feel free to contact me!

 <!-- Optional -->